GUIDE 2025

 Testing documentation usability allows you to know beforehand the extent to which the documentation will help product users achieve their goals.
 Based on the results of usability testing, you can make appropriate changes to improve documentation usability.

-If you’re interested in learning more via video then watch below.
+If you’re interested in learning more via video, then watch the video below.
 Otherwise, skip ahead.

 Documentation usability refers to how easy it is for users to use documentation to achieve a goal or purpose.